Aurelily/connect4/README.md

 📆 Build in : August 2022

 🖥 Type : Web Javascript Game

-🔗O VH : Play here :  https://design-dev.net/connect4/
+🔗 You can play here :  https://design-dev.net/connect4/

 -----------------